BuddyWinte/BuddyWinte/README.md

 - 👋 Hi, I’m @BuddyWinte
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Frontend Development
+- 🌱 I’m currently learning Backend Development
 - 💞️ I’m looking to collaborate on Frontend & Discord Development
-- 📫 How to reach me discord (@xhyrion1)
+- 📫 How to reach me discord (@buddywinte)
 - 😄 Pronouns: They/Them